The Enhanced Easement Incentive

 A Critical Conservation Tool with Broad, Bipartisan Support

-The enhanced tax deduction for conservation easement donations has helped America’s land trusts work with farmers, ranchers and other modest-income landowners to increase the pace of conservation by a third to over a million acres a year!
-An extension of the incentive through 2013 will help more landowners receive tax benefits from the generous donation of development rights on their land.
+The enhanced income tax deduction for conservation easement donations has helped America’s land trusts work with farmers, ranchers and other modest-income landowners to increase the pace of conservation by a third to over a million acres a year!

-For more information about the easement incentive, please contact Sean Robertson at 202-800-2229, or e-mail email@example.com.
+For more information about the easement incentive, please contact Bryan David at 202-800-2223, or email email@example.com.